Hull-Robotics-Society/Hull-Robotics-Society.github.io/events/daleks-day-out.md

 </div>

 - Wirelessly using Node-RED, our go-to visual programming interface, ideal for IoT and quick prototyping.
-- And even more impressively, using the Emotiv Epoc Insight EEG headset—a piece of tech that reads brainwave activity to control digital devices.
+- And even more impressively, using the Emotiv Epoc Insight EEG headset, a piece of tech that reads brainwave activity to control digital devices.

 <div style="display: flex; gap: 10px; flex-wrap: wrap; justify-content: center;">
   <img src="/images/dalek/100-leaders/dalek-100-02.jpg" alt="The Dalek in transportation" style="width: 48%; max-width: 400px; height: auto;" />